tra38/FriendComputer/README.md

-# Friend-Computer
+# FriendComputer
 Automated Blogging software, using AlchemyAPI.

 "As a blog owner, you know that keeping fresh content on your blog daily can be a tedious and time-consuming task."---LWOF Spokesperson for BlogDominator.com

 There are numerous unethical automated blogging software out there that aims to "produce" content by stealing them from other people's websites and repackaging them by changing a few words or adding a backlink.
 Friend-Computer aims to be an ethical blogging software program, behaving very similar to Automated Insights and Narrative Science.
-Friend-Computer will find datasets, analyze them using AlchemyAPI, and then produce readable blog posts.
+FriendComputer will find datasets, analyze them using AlchemyAPI, and then produce readable blog posts.
 As a result, real content is being produced, not copy-pasted nonsense.